braid-org/braidjs/readme.md

 # The Braidjs Monorepo

-Makes it easy to interoperate!
+By versioning our code together, it will become easier to interoperate.

-  - Each project has a top-level folder.
+  - Each top-level folder is a project.
+Add yours!
-  - If you make a breaking change (like a protocol change), then upgrade the relevant code in other people's projects directly.
-Everything in this repo is versioned together!
+  - Now you can make breaking changes (like a protocol change), by upgrading other people's projects directly.

+This is not my code.
+This is *our* code.

-### Interoperating Projects
+### Projects

 Add yours today!